carsonSgit/ConcordiaNotes/ENGL_250/Week 5/Crime_Presentation.md

     - Does the genre often include reader participation
       - Childrens' books with textured patches, interactive art, etc.
 - **Discussion Questions**
-    - If asking questions, put in heavy effort to make them interesting.
+    - If asking questions, put in heavy effort to make them interesting
+    - Kahoot is helpful to make it a fun way to get engagement